feklee/supersampler/README.md

 ![Photo of the camera](images/camera.jpg)

-I then created 3D prints for the broken parts.
+I then created a model of the broken part.

 ![Photo of the broken part and the 3D prints](images/parts.jpg)

-Samples were printed by [WeNext][2] in:
+Parts were 3D printed by [WeNext][2] in:

   * Top left: Somos GP Plus 14122 (white resin, SLA)